-And did I mention that it’s free!
-What are you waiting for, grab your gloves, snatch some nettles, and whip up one – or all – of these enticing stinging nettle recipes.
-Be forewarned, you’re about to get the foraging bug.
+And did I mention that it's free!
+What are you waiting for, grab your gloves, snatch some nettle leaves, and whip up one - or all - of these enticing stinging nettle recipes.
+Be forewarned, you're about to get the foraging bug.

 1. Creamy Vegan Nettle Soup with Kale and Cauliflower

 Every good food deserves its own soup recipe, and this is the one for nettles.
 The freshness of the nettles paired with the creaminess of the coconut milk, tang of apple cider vinegar, and all the extra veggies loaded in produces a savory bowl that will become a new staple.
 Get the recipe here.

 Spanakopita, meet Nettlekopita.
 It's the same flaky, cheesy, greens filled filo dough Greek treat you love, with one exception - nettles.
 Even those that are on the fence about the whole weed eating thing will become fans after trying this.
 Get the recipe here.

 What better to accompany your cheesy pizza toppings than a handful of nettle greens?
 Simple toppings yet totally satisfying, all you need is some fresh buffalo mozzarella, shaved parmesan, a creamy white wine sauce, and a handful of nettles.
 This here my friends is the pizza of spring.
 Get the recipe here.

 4. Stinging Nettle and Ricotta Ravioli

 This nettle ravioli is a great recipe for a spring dinner party, date night for two, or a weekend night when all you want to do is mess around in the kitchen.